Addicted to Love (film)

 Addicted to Love is a 1997 American romantic black comedy film directed by Griffin Dunne and starring Meg Ryan, Matthew Broderick, Tchéky Karyo, and Kelly Preston.
-Its title is based on Robert Palmer's song "Addicted to Love", a cover of which by Neneh Cherry is featured in the film.
+Its title is based on Robert Palmer's song "Addicted to Love," and a cover of the song by Neneh Cherry is featured in the film.

 Plot

 The story begins in a small town, where Sam works as an astronomer and enjoys an idyllic life with his childhood sweetheart Linda, who is a schoolteacher.
-She wants more experiences than can be offered in their small town, so goes to New York City for a two-month teaching fellowship.
+She wants more experiences than can be offered there, so goes to New York City for a two-month teaching fellowship.

 Instead of returning home, Linda sends Sam a Dear John letter announcing that she is staying in New York.
 He leaves almost immediately for the city, convinced he can get her back.

 Sam quickly discovers Linda's living with a new lover, French restaurant owner Anton.
 Sam breaks into an abandoned building across from Anton's residence, and converts his astronomy equipment to surveillance equipment.
 He sets up house (and a camera obscura), watching her interactions with Anton in the hopes of finding out more information about them, as well as predicting when they will break up.

 Sam's surveillance operation is later discovered by Maggie, a photographer and motorcyclist, determined to get revenge on Anton, her ex-fiancé.
 She sets up in a nearby room, and soon has sound equipment set up to eavesdrop on the couple.

 Out of money and to find out more about him, Sam takes a job at Anton's restaurant as a dishwasher.
 As the men talk they become friends, Anton unaware of Sam's connection to Linda.

 Partnering with Maggie in the hopes of driving them apart, a comedy of errors ensues, in which Maggie and Sam try several unethical and nasty tricks to break apart their respective former partners, including: identity theft, assault, embarrassing him in public with a street performer's monkey, paying children to spray him with women's perfume in the street, planting women's underwear and receipts for expensive gifts and getting Anton's restaurant shut down by bringing in cockroaches on a busy night with a food critic there.